-New Year's Eve: open if on a Saturday

-New Year's Day

-Martin Luther King Day (the Tuesday following)

-President's Day (the Tuesday following)

-Town Meeting Day (until adjournment)

-Memorial Day (the Tuesday following)

-Juneteenth

-Fourth of July

-Labor Day

-Indigenous People's Day (the Tuesday following)

-Veteran's Day

-Thanksgiving Day

-Friday after Thanksgiving

-Christmas Eve: (early closure) open if Saturday

-Christmas Day
+New Year's Eve: Early closure at 2:00 pm New Year's Day - Closed Martin Luther King Jr. Day: Closed the Tuesday following President's Day: Closed the Tuesday following Town Meeting Day: closed until adjournment at 2:00 pm Memorial Day: Closed the Tuesday following Juneteenth Fourth of July Labor Day: Closed the Tuesday following Indigenous People's Day: Closed the Tuesday following Veteran's Day: Closed day of, or the Tuesday following if the holiday falls on a weekend Day Before Thanksgiving Day: Early closure at 2:00 pm Thanksgiving Day Friday after Thanksgiving Day Christmas Eve: Early closure at 2:00 pm Christmas Day Day after Christmas (if falls on a library day of operation)

-On the day before Thanksgiving, December 24, and December 31, the Library will close at 3:00 pm.
+On the day before Thanksgiving, December 24, and December 31, the Library will close at 2:00 pm.
+On Federal holidays that land on a weekend, the library will be closed the following Tuesday.